EPA Defers March 9 TSCA Ban on Articles Containing PIP (3:1) by 180 Days; Reopens Comment Period on All Five Final PBT Rules for Full Reconsideration

 For companies that may determine that they need an extended transition time - beyond the current no action assurance period - it will be critical to come forward during the comment period with specific facts that demonstrate that the extended period is warranted (e.g., assessment of suitable and available substitutes, times for reformulation, compatibility, and performance testing, and customer or regulatory recertification procedures).
 Comments will be due 60 days after the date the notice is published in the Federal Register.

 For more information on EPA's No Action Assurance Policy or EPA's notice inviting public comment on the final PBT rules, please contact Keller and Heckman's TSCA team.

-Join us for the March 17th TSCA 30/30 Webinar, where we will be discussing the updates on the TSCA PBT Rule as well as other topics.
-To register, click here.
+The March 17th TSCA 30/30 Webinar, addresses the updates on the TSCA PBT Rule as well as other topics.
+To view a recording of the webinar, click here.